zimmski/tavor/README.md

 ### <a name="fuzzing-strategy"></a>What are fuzzing strategies?

-Each fuzzing strategies represents one fuzzing technique.
-This can be a heuristic for walking through the internal structure, how the tokens of the structure are fuzzed or even both.
+Each fuzzing strategy represents one fuzzing technique.
+This can be a heuristic for walking through the internal structure, how tokens of the structure are fuzzed or even both.
 Tavor currently distinguishes between two kinds of token fuzzing.
 One is to deterministically set one possible permutation of the token the other is choosing randomly one permutation out of all permutations of a token.
 Strategies can even mix these two kinds or implement their own.

 An example for a fuzzing strategy is the [random fuzzing strategy](https://godoc.org/github.com/zimmski/tavor/fuzz/strategy#RandomStrategy) which is Tavor's default.
 It traverses through the whole internal structure and randomly permutes each token.